donlelek/donlelek.github.io/_posts/2015-01-16-integrate-TE-with-stata.md

 ### My 2 cents

-Notepad++ may be easier to use and personalize; however, personally I prefer Sublime text, I think it looks better and the overall experience feels more polished, plus I can use it in OS X and Windows and Linux (to some extent).
+Notepad++ may be easier to use and personalize; however, I prefer Sublime text, I think it looks better and the overall experience feels more polished, plus I can use it in OS X, Windows, and Linux (to some extent).

 Enjoy!!